 Tags: congregational vitality, coronavirus, covid-19, discipleship, evangelism, hispanic latino-a intercultural congregational support, hunger & poverty, matthew 25 invitation, primera iglesia presbiteriana hispana, Racial Equity & Women’s Intercultural Ministries, rev. pedro pablo morataya, the Rev. Rosa Miranda

-Ministries: Racial Equity & Women’s Intercultural Ministries, Matthew 25 in the PC(USA): A bold vision and invitation, Evangelism, Hispanic/Latino-a Intercultural Congregational Support
+Ministries: Racial Equity & Women’s Intercultural Ministries, Matthew 25 in the PC(USA): Join the Movement, Evangelism, Hispanic/Latino-a Intercultural Congregational Support